-Petitioners have not made any argument that there is substantial evidence that raises a fair argument that "[s]ubstantial changes occur with respect to the circumstances under which the project is being undertaken which will require major revisions in the environmental impact report."
-(Pub.
-Res.
-Code, sec.
-21166(b); 14 CCR sec.
-15162(a)(2).)
+Petitioners have not made any argument that there is substantial evidence that raises a fair argument that "[s]ubstantial changes occur with respect to the circumstances under which the

-SUBSTANTIAL NEW INFORMATION
+SUBSTANTIAL NEW INFORMATION.

 The court finds that Petitioners have not identified substantial evidence that raises a fair argument that "[n]ew information, which was not known and could not have been known at the time the environmental impact report was certified as complete, becomes available."
 (Pub.
 Res.
 Code, sec.
-21166(c); 14 CCR sec.
-15162(a)(3).)
+2166(c); 14 CCR sec.
+15162.)

 Petitioner Stein argues that the CalEPA and BAAQD reports were significant new information and that under CEQA, ACWMA was required to consider regional needs and cumulative impacts.
 (Citizens of Goleta Valley v.
 Board of Supervisors (1990) 52 Cal.3d 553, 573 ["The local agency need not, indeed it may not, ignore regional needs and cumulative impacts."]; Bozung v.
 Local Agency Formation Com.
 (1975) 13 Cal.3d 263, 283; 14 CCR secs.
-15125, 15206.)10
+15125, 15206.)